scigma/scigma/README.md

  done with CMake.
- Start the msys terminal (in the MinGW installation folder under `msys/1.0/bin/msys.bat`) and change into the build directory (if your build directory is `C:\scigma-0.9.1\build`, for example, use
+ Start the msys terminal (in the MinGW installation folder under `msys/1.0/bin/msys.bat`) and change into the build directory (if your build directory is `C:\scigma-0.9.1\build`, for example, use !-->

     $ cd /c/scigma-0.9.1/build

- as command in the msys console).
-Finally, enter
+Next, enter

+    $ cmake ../source
-    $ make
+    $ ninja

- to build the package.
+ to build and compile the package.
 If everything runs smoothly, the shared library `libscigma.dll` will appear in the `build` folder.
 Copy this file into the `scigma` subdirectory with

     $ cp libscigma.dll ../scigma`

+Finally, copy the following 5 dlls from `/ucrt64/bin` in your MSYS2 installation:
+* libwinpthread-1.dll
+* libstdc++-6.dll
+* libquadmath-0.dll
+* libgfortran-5.dll
+* libgcc_s_seh-1.dll
+(these may have different version numbers than what is shown above).

  The `scigma` folder now contains the complete Python package and can be used as described in section 2.3.